wikitongues/DEPRECATED-wikitongues-website/README.md

 ### Technologies

-Wikitongues.org is a Wordpress website.
-To set up your local environment and start contributing, you'll need to be familiarity with the following:
+Wikitongues.org runs on Wordpress website.
+To set up your local environment and start contributing, you'll need to be familiar with the following:

 * Wordpress CMS structure
 * Distinction between WP themes, plugins, and core